clay-one/composer-core/docs/migration.md

   * 'Appson.Composer.Base' is changed to 'ComposerCore.Definitions'
 * Package 'Appson.Composer.Web' is no longer available / supported
 * Root namespace changed to 'ComposerCore'
+* `ComposerLocalThreadBinder` is removed
+* Emitter interfaces and utilities removed from the ComposerCore.Definitions assembly